 Despite, the election of Boris Johnson as Prime Minister, the opinion of commentators and the betting odds are still against a no-deal exit.
 However, the odds have shortened considerably.

 A no-deal Brexit is still the default legal position both in UK law and EU law.
 The UK Withdrawal Act had provided that 29th March 2019 was this exit date.
-This has been postponed to 31st October 2019 by agreement of the UK and EU 27 states.
+This has been postponed to 31st October 2019 (may also apply to new exit date on 31st December 2020) by agreement of the UK and EU 27 states.

 It does appear clear from so-called indicative votes and from legislation passed by the UK Parliament against the wishes of the UK government that there is majority support in Parliament against a no-deal Brexit.

 Equally, the EU seems determined not to have “no deal” and seems willing to take the necessary steps to avoid it.
 It would involve